 The Alameda Family Services Clinic & Community Behavioral Health Care division provides counseling services to families, children, adults, couples, and groups.
 The clinic operates a highly respected APA accredited Narrative Therapy Training Program for doctoral interns, as well as practicum students from a variety of graduate programs.
 Additionally, the clinic satellite offices deliver trauma-informed, culturally responsive services to residents of Alameda Point Collaborative designed to promote well-being and empowerment.

-Licensed clinicians and professional therapists-in-training, working under the license of clinical supervisors provide the following services (available in English, Spanish, Cantonese, Hindi, and Urdu):
+Licensed clinicians and professional therapists-in-training, working under the license of clinical supervisors provide the following services (available in English, Spanish, and Mandarin):

 All services are available through Telehealth as well.